xorkevin/xorkevin.com/content/blog/auth-passwords/index.md

   assigned a unique salt.
 Uuid's are typically 128 bits in size, thus it makes sense to make salts at least the same length.

+### Choosing a hash

+With hashing and salting out of the way, now we are left with a choice for the hashing algorithm.
+With all the options of password hashes out there, it can be difficult to choose a hash.
+Decision fatigue is something that afflicts me, and hopefully my summary of the most common algorithms can help save you the trouble of researching for yourself.

+#### Writing your own

+Do **not** write your own cryptographic algorithm for anything unless you are an active researcher in the field.
+Even then, do not use your algorithm in production until it has been vetted in numerous security reviews by your peers, and has been battletested by others for weaknesses.
+I can almost guarantee that you will not need or want to build your own cryptographic algorithm.
+Leverage the work of experts in the field.

+Even if you think you understand the algorithm back to front, do not implement it yourself.
+Implementation matters in security, and you could potentially be exposing yourself to side-channel attacks like timing attacks in the process.
+Do not implement a cryptographic algorithm by yourself.

+#### PBKDF2

+Normal cryptographic hashes have most of the properties that we want in a password hash, except for the length of time to execute the hash.
+Password hashes should be slow to deter brute force attacks.
+PBKDF2 addresses this by recursively calling a normal cryptographic hash, say an HMAC of SHA-256, over a large amount of iterations.
+In fact, this is a popular choice of hash function for use in PBKDF2, and the resulting algorithm is called PBKDF2-HMAC-SHA-256.
+However, one can replace HMAC-SHA-256 with any other cryptographic hashing algorithm, such as BLAKE2b to form PBKDF2-BLAKE2b.
+The number of iterations you will need to use for PBKDF2 will be at least on the order of 10<sup>6</sup>.

+Unfortunately, the base hash of PBKDF2 is not guaranteed to be resistant to more modern attacks.
+SHA-2 and BLAKE2 can be efficiently implemented in ASIC's and GPU's, giving attackers a speed advantage if you are using a CPU to perform the hashes, e.g. what may take you 100ms to hash might take an attacker only 1ms.
+PBKDF2 is reaching EOL, if it isn't already.

+TL;DR: Not recommended

+#### bcrypt

+bcrypt is based on top of the Blowfish algorithm.
+It attempts to address the ASIC and GPU issue by using more memory than PBKDF2.
+It does 2<sup>N</sup>
+blowfish key expansions which are memory intensive.
+Currently recommended is a cost of at least N=13. bcrypt is a strong password algorithm, though there are stronger options that are more future proof.
+Most notably, bcrypt, while using more memory, still has a constant upper bound on memory.
+Thus it will eventually be outdated as GPU's and ASIC's are improved with more memory.

+TL;DR: Okay to use if you are currently using it, but plan an upgrade path.

+#### scrypt

+scrypt was built to address the constant bound memory issue of bcrypt by making the memory usage configurable.
+It performs 2<sup>N</sup> block mixing operations, where the block size is configurable. scrypt also has a parallelization factor to use more threads, however in practice this is not used, opting instead to increase the work factor, N. Currently, a work factor of N=16, block size b=8, and parallelization factor p=1 are recommended at the minimum. scrypt can be used for the foreseeable future, at least until the next algorithm, Argon2 has had enough time to be deemed thoroughly secure.

+TL;DR: Recommended to use, but have an upgrade path available.

+#### Argon2

+Argon2 has several variants, Argon2i, Argon2d, and Argon2id.
+Like scrypt, it
+has options available for tuning memory, parallelism, and iterations.
+The different variants of Argon2 are specialized for different scenarios, but Argon2id is recommended for most use cases.
+It is a hybrid mode of Argon2i and Argon2d to allow it to resist both side-channel attacks and GPU attacks.
+Argon2 is the winner of the Password Hashing Competition, however its original published version and latest version are vulnerable to some flaws in some variants.
+Argon2i is vulnerable to a faster polynomial time algorithm if using 10 or fewer memory passes.
+Argon2d is not resistant to side-channel attacks, since it accesses memory on a password dependent order.
+Argon2id is not known to be vulnerable yet, but allow time for the algorithm to mature before using it.

+TL;DR: Do not use just yet, but plan an upgrade to Argon2 once the algorithm matures a bit more.

 ### Storing a password

 The actual format of storing a password, while not as important to security, is